Al Yafi Family Website

 Beirut Archive - Abu AlNaser AlYafi Market

-It's known that Sheikh Muhammad Abu AlNasser Al-Yafi hosted Prince Abdul Kader AlJazaeri in his home in Beirut in year 1856 for few weeks on his way to his exile in Damascus.
+It's known that Sheikh Mohamed Abu AlNasser Al-Yafi hosted Prince Abdul Kader AlJazaeri in his home in Beirut in year 1856 for few weeks on his way to his exile in Damascus.

 Abu AlNaser AlYafi Market Street